 Policy section: Development and External Affairs

 Definitions of capitalized terms are set forth in Appendix A.

 2. Policy Statement

-- At the direction of the Vice President for Development and External Affairs (“the Vice President”) or his/her designee, the Division of Development and External Affairs (“DEA”) shall have sole authority for establishing Donor recognition and stewardship programs, including the minimum financial levels Donors must meet to receive the associated recognition.
+- At the direction of the President, the Vice President for Development and External Affairs (“the Vice President”) and the Division of Development and External Affairs (“DEA”) will have authority for establishing Donor recognition and stewardship programs, including the minimum financial levels Donors must meet to receive the associated recognition.